-If you can’t find an answer here, you’ll need to contact the company directly.
-They do not offer a live chat option, unfortunately.
-Instead, you can fill out the form on the support page and they’ll get back to you during their business hours.
-Of course, this means that you could wait several days if your problem crops up late on a Friday or Saturday.
+All of these can be found under the Support tab on the website navigation bar.
+Trust.Zone VPN doesn’t offer a live chat option, unfortunately.
+They also are not available 24/7 and will get back to you during their working hours.
+This means that you could wait several days if your problem crops up late on a Friday or Saturday.

-In addition to the membership plans, they offer two add-ons.
+In addition to the membership plans, they offer two add-ons:

-In terms of payment options, they accept payments from a good variety of platforms.
+In terms of payment options, they accept payments from a good variety of platforms:

-At the time of writing this Trust.Zone VPN review, they were offering a 10% discount to users who pay with Bitcoin, Byteall, and Emercoin.
+At the time of writing this Trust.Zone VPN review, they were offering a 10% discount to users who pay with Bitcoin, Verge, and Emercoin.
 Yes, you can buy this VPN anonymously, which is a great plus.

 Trust.Zone VPN has proven itself to be a dependable service that ensures your privacy and security.
 While it doesn’t have great customer support, many answers to your questions lie on their site.
 Finally, this seems like a versatile little tool, capable of allowing you to Netflix, torrent, and bypass the Great Firewall of China.